simonis/GraalJsTest/Safepoints.md

 ### HotSpot Safepoints

 HotSpot's Safepoints are mainly used to coordinate and synchronize Java application threads with VM-internal operations like GC, class redefinition, code cache management, etc. A VM safpoint rolls all (or a subset - see [JEP 312: Thread-Local Handshakes](https://openjdk.org/jeps/312)) of the Java application threads forward to a known state and stops them there for the time required to execute a specific VM operation.
-Notice that you can not execute Java code at a VM safepoint - all the VM operations executed at a VM safeoint are implemented natively in the HotSpot JVM.
+Notice that you can not execute Java code at a VM safepoint - all the VM operations executed at a VM safepoint are implemented natively in the HotSpot JVM.

 Safepointing is a cooperative mechanism.
+This means that Java threads can not be interrupted at any arbitrary position, no matter whether they are executed in the interpreter or if they run optimized, Just-In-Time (JIT) compiled code.
+Instead, the Hotspot JVM adds safepoint polls to both, the interpreter as well as to generated JIT-compiled native code.
+For the interpreter, safpoints are implemented as follows: Hotspot is using a so called [Template Interpreter](https://simonis.github.io/Joker2014/joker2014.html#(4)), i.e. it pre-generates native machine code snippets for each Java bytecode and references all these bytecode templates from a dispatch table which can be indexed by the currently executed Java byetcode.
+If a safepoint has been requested, the JVM just switches the default interpreter dispatch table to an alternative table where all the referenced bytecode snippets first check for the safepoint condition and suspend the execution of that thread until the safepoint ends.
+This means that in the interpreter, execution of Java code can be interrupted at bytecode granularity (although the machine code for some Java bytecodes can contain several hundred assembler instructions).

-This means that Java threads can not be interrupted at any specific position if they execute optimized, Just-In-Time (JIT) compiled code.
-Instead, the Hotspot JVM adds safepoint polls at back-edges of uncounted loops and at the return from function calls.
-This ensures that safepoints can usually be reached in a timely manner to guarantee low-latency for operations like GC which have to be executed at the safepoint.
+For JIT-compiled, native code, the JIT compiler adds safepoint polls at back-edges of uncounted loops and at the return from function calls (which results in a much higher granularity compered to the interpreter case).
+This ensures that safepoints can usually be reached in a timely manner to guarantee low-latency for [operations like GC which have to be executed at a safepoint](https://simonis.github.io/hotspot_internals/hotspot_internals.xhtml#/6/1).
 Still, the time to reach a safpoint (i.e. "Time To Safepoint" or TTS) can be a problem in some cases (see e.g. [Math Intrinsics & Time To Safepoint (TTS)](https://simonis.github.io/HotspotIntrinsics/intrinsics.xhtml#/8/2) or the `-XX:+UseCountedLoopSafepoints` command line options which was added by [JDK-6869327: Add new C2 flag to keep safepoints in counted loops](https://bugs.openjdk.org/browse/JDK-6869327)).

 Another issue with HotSpot Safepoints is the so called "Safepoint Bias".
 Because safepoints are only added by the JIT-compilers at specific positions like loops and function calls, tools which rely on safepointing (e.g. some Profilers) only get a *biased* view of the applications they analyze.
 E.g. the well-known tools like [`jstack`](https://docs.oracle.com/en/java/javase/21/docs/specs/man/jstack.html) rely on safepoints which means that the thread dumps they create might miss methods inlined by the JIT compilers because they don't contain any safepoints any more.